fazaulfath/fazaulfath/README.md

 🎓 3rd-Year Student | Bachelor of Engineering in Computer Science & Engineering (AI/ML)

-🌱 Currently Learning: Python 🐍, AI 🤖, Web Development 🌍, and IoT 🌐
+🌱 Currently Learning: Data Science, AI, ML, and Cybersecurity

 🎯 Goal: To build innovative solutions that make life smarter, safer, and more connected.